-[woocommerce_product_filter] shortcode renders a live Product Search Filter which customers can use to refine the selection of products shown on a shop page.
+[woocommerce_product_filter] shortcode renders a live Product Search Filter that customers can use to refine the selection of products shown on a shop page.

-Use this shortcode to show an input field which updates the products displayed on the same page while the customer types.
+Use this shortcode to show an input field that updates the products displayed on the same page while the customer types.

 Use this filter shortcode on a shop page or in conjunction with the